 • Restrictive legislation that leads to inefficiencies and low productivity must be withdrawn.

-• Legislation that promotes both domestic and foreign investment must be encouraged, rather than discouraged.
+• Legislation that promotes both domestic and foreign investment must be encouraged.

 • The country’s infrastructure must be enhanced to support growth.

 • South Africa’s goods-producing primary and downstream industries must be developed.

 • Many of the country’s state assets, which are performing inadequately, must be privatised, and control handed to the private sector.